mez/dwolla-python/README.md

 In order for the library's README file to display nicely on PyPi, we must use the `*.rst` file format.
 When making changes to this README file, please [use this tool](http://johnmacfarlane.net/pandoc/try/) to convert the `*.md` file to `*.rst`, and make sure to keep both files updated.

 ## Changelog

+2.0.1
+* Added MANIFEST.in to resolve issues with README failing retrieval from PyPi.

 2.0.0
 * Initial release.